Asanjena/tech_230_AWS/VPC.md

 Features of a vpc:

 - Subnets.
 These are like the 'rooms' for a vpc.
 They can 'talk' to each other through something called a route table and are liked to availability zones.
+- Route tables
+-Internet Gateways
+-Virtual machines.

-The we will go through the following steps for setting up everything we need for a nginx vpc: 1.
+We will go through the following steps for setting up everything we need for a nginx vpc: 1.
 Setting up a VPC 2.
 Setting an Internet Gateway 3.
 Connecting the internet gateway to the VPC 4.
 Creating subnets - for this demo, a private subnet 5.
 Creating a public route table 6.
 Linking route table to the Internet Gateway 7.
 Creating virtual machine (in this demo, one for just nginx).

 ## 1) Setting up a VPC